Complete Financial Questionnaire

 Over to you…

-Before you apply, discuss your epilepsy with your broker as he/she will know what information is important to the insurers.
+Before you apply, discuss your epilepsy with your advisor as he/she will know what information is important to the insurers.

-They should also help you add comments to your application which accurately reflect your personal experience with the disorder.
+They should also help you add comments to your application that accurately reflect your personal experience with the disorder.

 This will give you the best chance of getting the best price.